Negotiation

 Use this negotiation sequence:

-Example: instead of saying "That price is too high," say "It sounds like you are anchoring around the full implementation package.
-The constraint on our side is budget approval this quarter.
+For example, instead of saying "That price is too high," say: "It sounds like you are anchoring around the full implementation package.
+It may seem like we are trying to squeeze the work, but the constraint on our side is budget approval this quarter.
 How would you suggest we make this work without removing the parts that matter most?"

 Original Value: When This Book Is Most Useful